earlyburg/neon/README.md

 - Scrape a single URL at /admin/config/neon/scrape
     * URL - Enter the URL that you want to scrape.
     * NESTED DIV DEPTH - enter a numeral 1 or 2 or whatever to scrape everything inside of this nested level.
+1 = one level down from top, etc.
     * SPECIFIC DIV - enter the name of a div without quotes or <>
-       If you wanted everything inside of <div class ='corps'> just enter corps.
+       If you wanted everything inside of <div class="corps"> just enter corps.
     * GET ALL IMAGES - Retrieves the URLs of all images.
     * GET ALL LINKS - Retrieves the URLs of all links.
     * RETURN ENTIRE PAGE - Retrieves the entire source of the document.